Taking service to the next level

 The data you collect can be de-identified and used in research, similar to systems used by physicians.
 You can use Hands Heal EHR to be altruistic.

-By charting and contributing to research you can help raise the professional status of massage therapy in health care.
+By charting and contributing to research you can help raise the professional status of manual therapy in health care.

 Moving forward together